PTE Vocabulary List with Meaning to Get High Score in PTE 2025

 19. Structure

-• Definition: The arrangement or organization of parts to form a whole.
+• Definition: The arrangement or organisation of parts to form a whole.

 • Sample Sentence: "The structure of the essay should include an introduction, body, and conclusion."